ExtCore/ExtCore-Docs/fundamentals/getting_and_reading_logs.rst

     info: ExtCore.WebApplication.AssemblyProvider[0]
           Discovering and loading assemblies from path 'C:\SomePath\WebApplication\Extensions'

-The first 2 lines show us the path ExtCore tries to discover and load the assemblies from:

 The next 2 lines indicate that the process of the assemblies loading from the ``DependencyContext`` has begun:

 .. code-block:: bat